Appraisal Standards Review Protocol

 If the appraisal manual is from a manual service, what kind of local modifier has been used?
 Does the local modifier use sales data from the local market?
 Was the local modifier developed by the manual service under contract with the appraisal district?
 Was the local modifier developed for another area and adapted for use in the district?
 Does the local district verify local modifiers?
 Does the district comply with USPAP standards in this area?

 How frequently does the district perform internal ratio studies?
 How does the district use the ratio study to gauge the effectiveness of its appraisal efforts in terms of both the level and the uniformity of appraisal, and to determine which property categories and market areas need reappraisal?
 How are the budget, the reappraisal plan and the internal ratio study linked?
 Is the district reappraising property categories and market areas identified by the internal ratio study in an efficient and timely manner?
 (Property categories or market areas should be prioritized so that categories or areas with low ratios can be reappraised as soon as possible.
-All property should be reappraised within the three-year period required by law.)
+All properties should be reappraised within the three-year period required by law.)

 How does the district comply with the business personal property rendition requirements in Section 22 of the Tax Code?
 How does the district use renditions in the appraisal process?
 Does the district use rendered values as market value, or does it use the rendition information as data in the appraisal process?
 (For instance, if undepreciated historical cost is rendered, the application of appropriate depreciation is critical in obtaining market value.)